CodeYellowBV/django-relativedelta/README.rst

 value, which might lead to some precision loss due to floating-point representation.

+The ``weeks`` field is "virtual", being derived from the multiple of 7 days.
+Thus, any week value in the input interval specification is converted to days and added to the ``days`` field of the interval.
+When serializing back to a string, weeks will never be written.
+Similarly, if the interval contains a multiple of 7 days, you can read this back out from the ``weeks`` property.

 Databases other than PostgreSQL are not supported.

 For consistency reasons, when a relativedelta object is assigned to a